biracampos/ci-cd-project/README.md

-# CI/CD Pipeline Project
+# CI/CD Final Project

-Pipeline completo usando GitHub Actions, Tekton e OpenShift.

-- Lint com ESLint
-- Testes automatizados
-- Pipeline CI/CD
+This is the ci-cd-final-project.

+This project demonstrates a CI/CD pipeline using GitHub Actions and OpenShift.